 Gambas a la plancha, a favorite at tapas restaurants, is traditionally served with a glass of chilled fino sherry.
 A slightly acidic albariño or vinho verde is also a great option.

 Smoked paprika comes in two types–sweet and hot–and is found in specialty markets and online.
 Unsmoked sweet paprika is widely available and a perfect substitute.
 For a classic tapas combination, sauté a link of thinly sliced chorizo along with the shrimp.

 Save the shells!
 Even though the shrimp has been cooked, their shells will still add lots of flavor to a seafood stock.

-Butter adds a silky sweet finish to the sauce, but you can omit it or use the same amount of olive oil.
+Butter adds a silky sweet finish to the sauce, but you can omit it and use the same amount of olive oil.